clippedjs/clippedjs.github.io/content/lessons/introducing-preset.md

 Often we actually need to get something done before running the build tools.

-Maybe we need to do an API call to set the website title?
+> Maybe we need to do an API call to set the website title?
-Maybe we want to copy some files after a task?
-Function makes these cases just a breeze.
+>

-Also with plain js objects it is less secure to override.
-For example with arrays you cannot really be sure if the array index corresponds to the content you want.
+> Maybe we want to copy some files after a task?

-With a standard way to manipulate previous presets, it is comparatively easier in a function, since in the end a function is a transformation from its given input to the output, what makes it even more neat is that you can run function after function to keep overriding.
+With the help of [Jointed.js](/why-use-jointed), it is way easier to do configurations in function than plain object.

 #### `clipped` argument
-`clipped` contains the full API, and a `config` property that is an empty chainable object.
+`clipped` contains the full API, and a `config` property that is an empty jointed object.

 For example to use Webpack and add support for `marko`, you may add: